Azure/azure-sdk-for-cpp/doc/LibcurlTransportAdapter.md

 ## Libcurl Transport Adapter

 The azure-core-cpp library provides a transport adapter implemented with libcurl.
-The next paragraphs mentions some of the limitations of libcurl and the code that is part of the LibcurlTransportAdatper  (LTA) that satisfy the expectations for an SDK client.
+The next paragraphs mentions some of the limitations of libcurl and the code that is part of the LibcurlTransportAdapter  (LTA) that satisfy the expectations for an SDK client.

 ### Easy handle